 A cluster's node pools can be no more than two minor versions behind the control plane version, to maintain compatibility with the cluster API.
 The node pool version also determines the versions of software packages installed on each node.
 It is recommended to keep node pools updated to the cluster version.

-If you enroll your cluster in a release channel, nodes always run the same version of GKE as the cluster itself, except during a brief period between completing the cluster's control plane upgrade and beginning to upgrade a given node pool.
+If you enroll your cluster in a release channel, nodes always run the same version of GKE as the cluster itself, except during a brief period (typically a few days, depending on the current release) between completing the cluster's control plane upgrade and beginning to upgrade a given node pool.
+Check the release notes for more information.

 How versions are selected for auto-upgrade